 AS SELECT t01.PK, t01.COL_A,t02.COL_B FROM t01 INNER JOIN t02 ON t01.PK = t02.PK PRIMARY INDEX (COL_B);

-A join index should only be created if the optimizer can reuse it in different scenarios.
-The additional space required must be taken into account accordingly.
-If the join index’s use cannot be achieved consistently, a temporary table is probably better.
+Create a join index only if the Optimizer can efficiently reuse it in various situations.
+The extra space required must be carefully considered.
+If the use of a join index cannot be consistently achieved, a temporary table may be a more suitable option.

-If we want to overcome any possible deviation between indexed columns and the queried columns, it is feasible to store the pseudo-column ROWID in the join index, which allows the usage of this index even if not all needed columns are available in the query.
+To address the potential discrepancy between indexed and queried columns, storing the pseudo-column ROWID in the join index is possible.
+This enables the utilization of the index even when all necessary columns are not present in the query.

 Limitations of the Multi-Table Join Index

-The bulk load utilities can only be used if there is no join index defined.
+The bulk load utilities only apply when no defined join index exists.

-However, since Fastload and Multiload are not possible, there is a contradiction here:
+Fastload and Multiload are not feasible, creating a paradox.

 CREATE JOIN INDEX